Published: September 25, 2020

-We recommend adding this feature since you never know when your clients will need this.
-Maybe they’re lost, or don’t have time for seeking — if so and the map isn’t available users won’t be able to use your services.
+We recommend adding this feature since you can’t know when your clients may need it.
+Maybe they get lost or don’t have time for looking for it: so, if a map isn’t available, users won’t be able to use your services.

-You could make your map extra and add some gamification features.
-For instance, “Take cash from the ATM on the X Street”, “Take a selfie near the Y ATM” achievements, customized avatar for each ATM and branch, etc.
+You could make your map really “out there” and add some gamification features.
+For instance, “Withdraw cash from the ATM on X Street,” “Take a selfie near the Y ATM,” and a customized avatar for each ATM and branch would be some great examples.

-It’s also a good idea to implement a real-time counter which shows the number of people in the queue.
+It’s also a good idea to implement a real-time counter which will show the number of people in the queue.

-Customer support is one of the pain points of some banks.
-It may be not well organized, chatbots may not be programmed to deal with a question slightly different from the one that’s on the list.
-And if you want to call a support service you might have to wait for a long time.
+Customer service is one of the pain points of a lot of banks.
+Oftentimes, it’s just really poorly organized; chatbots may not be programmed to deal with a question slightly different from the one on the list, and if you want to call the customer support service, you might have to wait for a really long time.

 We’re sure that developing a great customer support system is one of the best ways to become that one bank that clients love and are willing to use.
 What does great mean?
 There are several points we want to emphasize.
 Customer support has to:

 Push notifications are a great tool for increasing sales by offering personalized offers and retargeting customers.
 They can be useful for customers as well, since they work as reminders about monthly payments, savings, spending limitations, etc. Generally speaking, push notifications can be used:

 Nevertheless, some people are not big fans of push notifications, so this feature should always be optional for them.